ober0/ober0/README.md

 ## Get in Touch

 Feel free to reach out to me via Telegram: @Oberrrr or Discord: ober0.
 I'm always eager to discuss new ideas and opportunities.

-## Fun Fact

-In my spare time, I enjoy participating in hackathons and programming competitions.
-It's not just about the challenge; it's about the thrill of pushing boundaries and creating innovative solutions.